forestgrape/coronavirus/5_epidemiological/transmission.md

-## Proposal of a Dry Form Transmission Model
+## Proposal of a Dry Form Transmission for Coronaviruses

 > Explorative